MaimonLab/flir_camera_driver/README.md

 Use the installation script:

-    ./install_description.sh
+    ./install_description.sh -get_from=YOUR_MAIMONDATA_MNT_LOCATION/lab_resources/software

+This will install all dependencies, including the Spinnaker SDK (v3.2.0.62) via its install script.
+If a FLIR Chameleon camera is connected, it will also attempt to update the firmware (v1.24.2-01).
+Firmware and SDK install scripts are stored on the lab's data server.
+Use the `-get_from` flag to specify the mount location of the data server (`/mnt/maimondata01/` by default).

-This will install all dependencies and call the spinnaker install script.
-You will be prompted for options, most importantly:
+You may be prompted for options, most importantly:

 - Do you want to add a user to the **udev permission**?
 Here you want to say [yes], and add the username (`maimon` in my case).
 If you do not add this setting, your PointGrey USB cameras will not be detected in spinview and the spinnaker SDK.
 - You need an increased [usbfs](https://www.flir.com/support-center/iis/machine-vision/application-note/using-linux-with-usb-3.1/) memory.
 Ubuntu has it set to 16 Mb/s by default, but FLIR recommends setting this to 1000 Mb.